Chamada para resumos

-Please note that if your abstract is accepted for presentation, all presenters must register and pay to attend the conference by 31 January 2021 or we cannot guarantee your space for presenting will remain open for you.
+Please note that ALTE reserves the right to modify this timeline.
+If your abstract is accepted for presentation, all named presenters must register and pay to attend the conference in person by 31 January 2023.

 A panel sessions allows a group (max.
-5) of participants to present and debate issues relating to one of the Conference strands.
+5) of participants to present and debate issues relating to one of the conference strands.
 Presentation and discussion may report on theoretical or empirical research, ideally linked to a practical application; and debate within the panel may discuss the application, implications or conclusions of the presentations.
 Audience involvement is also welcome.
-Panel sessions will last for approximately one hour.
+Panel sessions will last for one hour.

 Panel sessions should ideally include participants from more than one organisation, representing different languages or situations.
 One participant should be nominated as the chair of the panel.

-WorkshopsWorkshops are more dynamic and interactive parts of the Conference programme, allowing delegates to learn new skills or techniques directly related to one of the Conference strands.
-They will last for approximately one hour.
+Workshops (in-person presentation)Workshops are more dynamic and interactive parts of the conference programme, allowing delegates to learn new skills or techniques directly related to one of the conference strands.
+They will last for one hour.

-New Researcher Presentation with Scholarship (2020 applicants only; not available for 2021 conference)
+New Researcher Presentation with Scholarship (in-person presentation)